 In 2018, our Human Resources team laid the foundation for our Equity, Diversity and Inclusion (EDI) journey through an assessment of the diversity of our workforce and the ways in which Memorial Hermann could further our commitment to diversity.
-The team made significant progress, which led to the launch of our formal, comprehensive, and ever-expanding EDI program that is core to our mission, vision and values in 2020.
-By being intentional and strategic in our efforts, we are dedicated to taking an active role in addressing structural barriers and encouraging acceptance, authenticity and inclusion within our organization and across Greater Houston.
+The team made significant progress, which led to the launch in 2020 of expanding EDI efforts guided by the formation of the EDI Council, which is core to our mission, vision and values.
+By being intentional and strategic in our efforts, we are dedicated to taking an active role in addressing structural barriers and encouraging a culture of respect, authenticity and inclusion within our organization and across Greater Houston.

 The EDI Employer Council finalized the framework for the launch of Memorial Hermann’s first Employee Resource Groups in July 2022, and we added four “microlearnings” (courses that take approximately 20 minutes to complete) to Memorial Hermann’s internal learning management system.
 These courses were focused on key EDI topics, including inclusive language and creating psychological safety at work, and were selected based on best practices and feedback from Memorial Hermann employees.
-In addition, EDI Champions were engaged to plan for FY23 EDI observances.
+In addition, EDI Champions were engaged to plan EDI observances in the next fiscal year.

 In 2022, Memorial Hermann was honored with the Houston Business Journal’s Diversity in Business Outstanding Diverse Organization award in the large company category.
 Additionally, Noel Cárdenas, SVP and CEO of Memorial Hermann Pearland and Southeast Hospitals, was recognized as the 2022 National Latino Leader by the Council for Latino Workplace Equity.